The key to mindful presenting is having clarity of your ‘M’ POINT?

 That may be so but we suggest you dig much deeper to find a more personal and powerful reason; nobody wants you to just do your job.

-Focusing on your ‘M’ POINT isn’t easy and it’s something the mediocre presenter will run a mile away from.
-The mindful presenter understands the imporantace of it enabling them to craft a creative and compelling presentation.
+Focusing on your ‘M’ POINT isn’t easy and it’s something the mediocre presenter will avoid.
+Mindful presenting is the route to crafting and creatiing a compelling presentation.